 Briefly, 6011 and 6013 are both very similar rods, before we drill down into the details of the rods.
 They can all be run on AC, DCEP, DCEN, and in all positions.

 Welding rods 6011 are designed specifically for AC applications.
 They are also suitable for use in DC applications.
-Welding pools that are smaller mean less slag to clean up, which is a good thing.
+Smaller welding pools mean less slag to clean up, which is a good thing.

 What Is 6011 Welding Rod?